To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Coupon Code

-Use this link to get $300 off your Halo Collar purchase (must enter your mobile number to unlock the discount).
+Use this link to get $50 off your Halo Collar purchase and unlock a special discount.

 This brief video gives you a snapshot of how Halo Collar works.